Graffioh/bertos-inferno/README.md

 ### key idea

-very difficult intuition, the problem statement is written by monkeys
+this problem has a tricky intuition and the problem statement is written by monkeys

-what the problem is saying is: given an array, the probability of picking the max value present in this array is higher then picking a value less than this max, now randomly pick an index and return it as a result by keeping count of the respective index weights
+given an array of weights corresponding to their indexes, as the weight increases, the probabilty of randomly picking that specific weight's index also increases

+basically, the problem is saying: "randomly pick an index but take its weight into account"

-use a prefix_sum that will be leveraged to simulate the ranges of probabilities and a binary search to search for the index
+use a prefix sum to simulate the ranges of probabilities of each index and a binary search to find the correct range which will give us as a result the correct index

-honestly memorize the solution is pretty simple
+honestly memorize the solution, is pretty simple...

 ~~~py
 class Solution: